WeegeeNumbuh1/FlightGazer/README.md

   - Colors 🌈
   - Track a specific aircraft once it's detected by your ADS-B receiver
   - Switch between font styles
-- Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
+- Known to work with [PiAware](https://www.flightaware.com/adsb/piaware/build), [ADSBExchange](https://www.adsbexchange.com/sd-card-docs/), [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder), and [ADSB.im](https://adsb.im/home) setups
+  - Setups that were initially built around using AirNav Radar's `rbfeeder` or Flightradar24's [`Pi24`](https://www.flightradar24.com/build-your-own) need a single settings change (see [Tips](#tricks--tips))

+### Other good stuff
+- Highly optimized and fast
+  - Worst case takes ~15ms on average from raw data to fully parsed, filtered, run through the selection algorithm, and formatted
+    - The above statistic taken from a Rasberry Pi Zero 2W w/ 32-bit OS operating as a 99th percentile (worldwide) ADS-B+UAT receiver at peak traffic
-- Useful and detailed console output
+- Useful and detailed console output that shows the inner workings of FlightGazer
-- Small memory footprint
+- Small memory footprint once settled (10-40 MiB)
+- Fully Python based
+  - The python script has been verified to run in both Linux (Debian) and Windows
 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
   - Set up to automatically start on boot via `systemd`
-- Can be configured to run automatically inside `tmux`
-- Tested to work with [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder) and [ADSB.im](https://adsb.im/home) setups
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
+- Can be configured to run automatically inside `tmux`
 - Robust and hard-to-break 🤞
 - Constant development
+- Adequate documentation

 </details>